Nomura, Credit Suisse warn of big losses after Archegos share dump

 Margin calls on Archegos Capital prompted a massive unwinding of leveraged equity bets.
 Shares in ViacomCBS and Discovery each tumbled around 27% on Friday, while U.S.-listed shares of China-based Baidu and Tencent Music plunged during the week, dropping as much as 33.5% and 48.5%, respectively, from Tuesday’s closing levels.

-Investors were nervous about whether the full extent of Archegos’ apparent wipeout has been realised or whether there was more selling to come.
+Bloomberg reported here on Monday that the leverage provided to Archegos by banks including Nomura and Credit Suisse was through swaps or contracts-for-difference, citing sources, meaning they would not have to disclose holdings publicly.

-Nasdaq 100 futures and S&P 500 Futures were both down 0.5% in early European trade as the widening fallout of Archegos’ liquidation became clearer.
+Investors were nervous about whether the full extent of Archegos’ apparent wipeout has been realized or whether there was more selling to come.

 Hwang did not respond to a message on LinkedIn.
-A person at Archegos who answered the phone on Saturday declined to comment.
+A person at Archegos who answered the phone at the weekend declined to comment.
 Hwang, who founded Archegos and ran Tiger Asia from 2001 to 2012, renamed it Archegos Capital and made it a family office, according to a page capture here of the fund's website.
 Tiger Asia was a Hong Kong-based fund here that sought to profit on bets on securities in Asia.

 Hwang in 2012 settled here insider trading charges by the U.S. Securities and Exchange Commission according to a press release here at the time.
 He and his firms at the time agreed to pay $44 million to settle, the press release said.